DemerNkardaz/DSL-KeyPad/README.md

 - Inserting a character by Unicode/Alt-code or its “tag”.
 - Converting numbers to Roman Numerals (17489 → ↂↁⅯⅯⅭⅭⅭⅭⅬⅩⅩⅩⅨ) or to superscript/subscript numbers.
-- The “Smelter” of characters: it allows you to create a specific symbol/ligature by combining available keyboard symbols, for example: ІУЖ → Ѭ, ІА → Ꙗ, AV → Ꜹ, AE◌́ → Ǽ. If the resource does not support combining characters (á = 2 symbols, a◌́, and may turn out to be as a a ́  ), then some letters can be melted into one mark (á = 1 symbol).
+- The “Smelter” of characters: it allows you to create a specific symbol/ligature by combining available keyboard symbols, for example: ІУЖ → Ѭ, ІА → Ꙗ, AV → Ꜹ, AE◌́ → Ǽ. If the resource does not support combining characters (á = 2 symbols, a◌́, and may turn out to be as “a ́  ”), then some letters can be melted into one mark (á = 1 symbol).

 Most combinations are divided into “activation groups” and you need to first activate the desired group, for example, “Win Alt F1” for “First Diacritic Group,” and then press the key for the desired mark, for example, “a” for acute \[á\].